srnd/CodeDay-Organizer-Manual/venue/README.md

 * Potential venue sponsors who can't commit can still be a regular sponsor.

 In this section, we'll cover many of the steps involved in finding a venue, but you'll have more luck if you read the sponsorships section as well.

+You can download a sheet to provide to venues \(only once they've expressed interest, not in the first email!\) [here.](http://assets.srnd.org/codeday/sponsor/venue.pdf)